RouNNdeL/anti-rootkit-lkm/README.md

 wrmsrl(MSR_LSTAR, (unsigned long)entry_SYSCALL_64);
 ```

-A malicious module might want to overwrite the register's value to intercept all system calls.
+A malicious module might want to overwrite the register's value to intercept all system calls (it
+is **very easy** to do so).
 If we are loaded into an unmodified kernel we can store the address of `entry_SYSCALL_64`
 and detect any potential attempts to overwrite the address by periodically checking the value of the register.